osg-htc/osg-htc.github.io/_events/2022-All-Hands-Meeting.md

 Registration is now open for the OSG All-Hands Meeting 2022, which will be held 14–18 March 2022.
 Complete registration details are [here](https://opensciencegrid.org/all-hands/2022/registration/).
 We are planning a hybrid event:

->If you register for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend workshops or training events, and join hack-a-thons.
+>If you register for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend chalk board discussions or training events, and join office hours.

 >In addition, everyone can enjoy the same kind of presentations and discussions as in the past 2 years, whether in-person or online.